kPsarakis/Image-Forgery-Detection-CNN/README.md

 ## :scroll: System Overview
 The pipeline of the system is:
-1. Train the CNN with image paches close to the distribution of the images that the network will work on.
+1. Train the CNN with image patches close to the distribution of the images that the network will work on.
 The training patches contain both tampered and untampered regions from the tampered images and randomly selected ones from the untampered images.
 2. Extract features from unseen images by breaking them into patches and applying feature fusion after the final convolutional layer of the network.
 3. Use an SVM classifier on the 400 extracted features of the previous step for the final classification.